 What are Some Other Strong Animals?

 Many other animals are exceptionally strong relative to their size.
 The leafcutter ant, for example, can carry loads up to 50 times its body weight!
 These ants use their strength to cut leaves that they bring back to their colonies.
-Oxen have historically been very important to the agricultural industry because individually they have a towing capacity of 1,680 pounds.
+Oxen have historically been very important to the agricultural industry because individually, they have a towing capacity of 1,680 pounds.
 Elephants are the strongest of all in the animal kingdom and can lift up to 19,800 pounds!

 How are Gorillas Doing Today?

 All subspecies of gorillas are in grave danger today.
-Mountain gorillas are listed as endangered on the IUCN red list.
-Western and eastern lowland gorillas, and Cross River gorillas are categorized as critically endangered.
+Mountain gorillas are listed as endangered on the IUCN Red List.
+Western and eastern lowland gorillas and Cross River gorillas are categorized as critically endangered.
 “Critically endangered” is the most severe status before extinction in the wild and total extinction.
-The western gorilla is more populous than the eastern gorilla, however, the number of individuals in the wild is very low.
+The western gorilla is more populous than the eastern gorilla.
+However, the number of individuals in the wild is very low.

 Gorillas face the major threat of poaching- being intentionally hunted and killed or unintentionally killed by traps set for other animals.
 Habitat destruction, disease, and war also have heavy effects on gorilla populations.
-In times of civil unrest, refugees have turned to bushmeat for sustenance and gorillas, as well as other apes, have suffered as a result.
+In times of civil unrest, refugees have turned to bushmeat for sustenance, and gorillas, as well as other apes, have suffered as a result.
 Because gorillas are so closely related to humans, they can suffer from different diseases transmitted by humans.
-In 2004, Ebola ravaged gorillas in Republic of Congo effectively eliminating the population there.
+In 2004, Ebola ravaged gorillas in the Republic of Congo, effectively eliminating the population there.
 Recent estimates suggest as many as 5,000 gorillas have died from Ebola.

 Different conservation efforts are in place that have had many positive impacts.
 There used to be fewer than 880 mountain gorillas alive, but in 2018 they were reclassified from critically endangered to endangered as their population grew past 1,000 individuals.
 Breeding programs in various zoos attempt to repopulate both species directly.
 Organizations and laws also exist to protect gorillas.
-The Great Apes Survival Partnership (GRASP) aims to conserve all nonhuman great apes including gorillas.
+The Great Apes Survival Partnership (GRASP) aims to conserve all nonhuman great apes, including gorillas.
 Also, the Gorilla Agreement is legislation that targets gorilla conservation specifically.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.